MomoRC-tech/Water-Level-Sensor-Probe-with-esphome/README.md

 Gather these physical measurements once; they define geometry and feed calibration:

 1. **Surface → Well Head** (`cfg_surface_to_well_head`):
    Vertical distance from ground surface down to the well head (positive; e.g. 1.00 m if head is 1 m below surface).
 2. **Well Head → Sensor** (`cfg_head_to_sensor`):
-   Depth of sensor below well head, usually the submerged cable length minus any slack at the top.
+   Distance from the well head down to the sensor position.
 3. **Well Head → Pump(s)** (`cfg_head_to_pump1`, `cfg_head_to_pump2`):
-   Vertical distance from the well head down to each pump intake (for “Over Pump” height calculations).
-4. **Well Head → Bottom** (`cfg_head_to_bottom`, optional informational):
-   Depth from well head to bottom of well; not used in current calculations.
-5. **Shunt Resistance** (`cfg_shunt_resistance_ohm`):
-   Measure actual resistor value with power off; tolerance matters for current accuracy.
-6. **Sensor Span** (`cfg_sensor_span_m`):
-   Factory range of the pressure sensor (TL‑136 default 5.0 m).
-Change only if you use a different range probe.
+   Depth of pumps below head (for “water over pump” entities).

-### Calibration Strategy
+### Two-point Calibration

-You need two known (current, depth) pairs referenced to the well head.
-Depths are always “Depth Below Head”.

-- **Point 1 (Near Dry)**: water surface at sensor top.
-  Depth Below Head ≈ `head_to_sensor`.
-Loop current typically ≈ 4.00 mA.
-- **Point 2 (Full Span or Known Higher Level)**: water column above sensor near the top of sensor’s rated span.
-  For span = 5 m and `head_to_sensor` = 5 m: Depth Below Head ≈ 0.0 m; loop current ≈ 20.00 mA.

-If you cannot obtain full span, choose any second stable level significantly different from Point 1 and record its loop current and depth.
-Ensure:
-- Current difference > 0.1 mA
-- Depth difference > 0.01 m

-Enter values into `cfg_cal1_current_mA`, `cfg_cal1_depth_m`, `cfg_cal2_current_mA`, `cfg_cal2_depth_m`.

-Range constraint (enforced in firmware)
-- Valid calibration depths must be within the sensor’s measurable “Depth Below Head” range:

-  `[ head_to_sensor - sensor_span , head_to_sensor ]`.
-- If any calibration depth is outside this range, the calibration is ignored and the fallback curve is used.

-Fallback behavior
-- If calibration is invalid (bad values or too close), firmware falls back to the theoretical span curve:

-  `Depth Below Head = (head_to_sensor) − (ColumnAboveSensor)`.

-### Worked Example (Your Setup)

-Assumptions
-- Well head is 1.20 m below the surface ⇒ `cfg_surface_to_well_head = 1.20` m.
-- Sensor is 6.00 m below the well head ⇒ `cfg_head_to_sensor = 6.00` m.
-- Sensor span is 5.00 m (TL‑136 default) ⇒ `cfg_sensor_span_m = 5.00` m.
+Concept:
+- Use two static water levels and their corresponding loop currents to define a line:
+  - Point 1: depth `d1` (from head) and current `I1`.

-Measurable depth range (from well head)
+  - Point 2: depth `d2` (from head) and current `I2`.
-- Min depth = 6.00 − 5.00 = 1.00 m; Max depth = 6.00 m.
-- Calibration depths must be within [1.00 m , 6.00 m].

-Choose calibration points
-- Point 1 (near dry): water just at sensor → Depth Below Head = 6.00 m, Current ≈ 4.00 mA.
-- Point 2 (near full span): ≈5 m water over sensor → Depth Below Head = 1.00 m, Current ≈ 20.00 mA.

-Enter into HA
-- `cfg_cal1_current_mA = 4.00`, `cfg_cal1_depth_m = 6.00`
-- `cfg_cal2_current_mA = 20.00`, `cfg_cal2_depth_m = 1.00`

-Cross‑checks
-- Depth Below Surface = Depth Below Head + `cfg_surface_to_well_head` (add 1.20 m to the above
-  depths if you want surface‑referenced values).
-- If you pick a different second point (not full span), ensure it still lies between 1.00 m and 6.00 m and its current is stable.

-### Recommended Order
-1. Set geometry numbers.
-2. Set shunt resistance & sensor span.
-3. Let the device run; confirm stable loop current.
-4. Enter calibration point 1.
-5. Wait for a distinct water level change (or fill) and enter point 2.
-6. Verify Depth sensors show plausible values vs manual measurement.
+- From this, the code derives a slope/intercept mapping current → depth.

+Typical choice:
+- **Point 1**: sensor completely dry / just at water surface (e.g. Depth from head where sensor starts to see water, or a known shallow level).
+- **Point 2**: a deeper, stable level within 1–6 m span.

 Defect / disconnect detection
+- Readings with loop current below the valid range are treated as invalid; the template code uses a cutoff of about **3.9 mA** as "too low" to be a valid 4-20 mA signal.
-- Readings with loop current < 4 mA (below nominal 4‑20 mA range) are treated as invalid and user‑facing level sensors publish no value (suppressed as NaN).
+- When currents are invalid, user-facing level sensors publish no value (suppressed as NaN).

 ### Filtering & Warmup